viv-cheung/alfred/README.md

-# gtc
+# Alfred (your friendly discord butler)

 # How to Run
-Here are the instructions on how to run your own GTC Discord bot.
+Here are the instructions on how to run your own Alfred Discord bot.

 1. Git clone this repository
 2. Run `yarn` or `npm install` to install dependencies